 The placement exam score, based on the Cambridge Michigan Language Assessments (CaMLA), is used to determine a student's proficiency level, which in turn determines a student's classes.
-A student must take four hours of class per day: 80 minutes each for Grammar & Writing, Reading & Vocabulary, Listening and Speaking.
+A student must take four hours of class per day: 80 minutes each for Grammar & Writing and Reading & Vocabulary; and one hour for Listening and Speaking.
 If a student wishes to contest his/her level placement, the Associate School Director will consider the request for a change.
-The student's instructors will be asked to assess the student's capability to do more advanced work during the first week of classes.
+The student's teachers will be asked to assess the student's capability to do more advanced work during the first week of classes.
 All decisions made by the school regarding a student's request to change levels are final.